Impact of Anisotropy on Neutron Star Structure and Curvature: Discussion and conclusions

 In Secs.~\ref{sec:sur_curv}--\ref{sec:inho}, we expanded our investigation beyond conventional observables by examining the curvature invariants $\mathcal{R}$, $\mathcal{J}$, $\mathcal{K}$, and $\mathcal{W}$ to explore the interior gravitational field of anisotropic NSs.
 These geometric dimensions illustrate physical properties that are not accessible by mass, radius, or tidal deformability alone.

-The curvature scalars have different strengths and spatial trends across the stellar interior, although they converge near the crust-core boundary.
+The curvature scalars exhibit different strengths and spatial trends throughout the stellar interior, though they converge near the crust-core boundary.
 The Ricci-related invariants $\mathcal{R}$, $\mathcal{J}$, and $\mathcal{K}$ respond coherently to perturbations in the anisotropy parameter $\lambda_{\rm BL}$, demonstrating their dependency on matter distribution and pressure anisotropy.
 The Weyl curvature $\mathcal{W}$, which characterizes the free tidal field, has a far reduced sensitivity to anisotropy, indicating its matter-independent origin.

 At the stellar center, $\mathcal{K}$ has the highest value among all curvature invariants, reflecting the extreme curvature of the dense core.
 The Weyl scalar expands as $\mathcal{W}\propto r^{2}$, eventually dominating the curvature behavior near the crust, whereas $\mathcal{R}$ and $\mathcal{J}$ vanish at the surface.
 Meanwhile, $\mathcal{K}$ and $\mathcal{W}$ reach their Schwarzschild limits, signifying the transition from matter-dominated to curvature-dominated regions.
 Surface curvature decreases as compactness $\eta = 2M/R$ expands with $\lambda_{\rm BL}$, suggesting that anisotropy has a direct impact on the gravitational field gradient at the boundary.